How to become a DevOps Engineer in 2024

 You can demonstrate your understanding of containerization tools by creating a simple project with frontend and back deployed as two separate containers.
 If you have already developed these components in the previous stages of the roadmap, re-use them to save time.

-Step 6: Cloud platform
+Step 6: Cloud services

 Alternatively, you could demonstrate your understanding by taking the certification exam from AWS.
+Becoming an AWS certified DevOps engineer helps you gain credibility for your DevOps skills.

 Step 7: Continuous integration and delivery

-Continuous Integration and Continuous Delivery (or Continuous Deployment) (CI/CD) is a set of practices aimed at automating and streamlining software changes from development to production.
-Today, in practice, when you commit and push your changes to the remote repository (say GitHub), the tests kick off; if the tests pass successfully, your changes are merged and then deployed to the staging and production server.
+Today, in practice, when you commit and push your changes to the remote repository (say GitHub), the tests kick-off; if the tests pass successfully, your changes are merged and then deployed to the staging and production server.

 CI/CD is a combination of three skills: programming, writing configuration files, and Git.
 As such, you don’t need to learn new skills to implement CI/CD.
 However, some organizations use tools like CircleCI and Jenkins to simplify the process.

 You can practice CI/CD using GitHub actions.
 GitHub provides a set of tutorials for the same.
 You can follow along those tutorials to get a good grasp of Continuous Integration and Continuous Deployment.
-Then, you can implement CICD in one of your projects created while learning previous skills in this roadmap.

 Next, let’s discuss the mindset needed to become a DevOps engineer.

-DevOps Engineer’s mindset
+DevOps engineer’s mindset

 Automation